kitsudaiki/libKitsunemimiSakuraLang/README.md

-# LibKitsunemimiSakuraParser
+# libKitsunemimiSakuraParser

 ## Description

-This is the parser-library for SakuraTree (https://github.com/tobiasanker/SakuraTree)
+This is the parser-library for SakuraTree (https://github.com/tobiasanker/SakuraTree) to parse all project-specific files and convert them into json format.

 ## Contributing